ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Aquaveil (level 86)*: Single target mitigation buff (oGCD)
 * *Liturgy of the Bell (level 90)*: Ground target healing buff
 ## Healing
+You get an over all healing buff at level 85
 ## Damage
+At level 82 Misery stops being a damage gain and becomes a damage neutral so you don't have to force yourself not to overcap on Lillies anymore for damage.
+Glare and Holy get upgraded, use Glare when you have nothing else to do on one or two targets.
+Keep your Dia up and Holy III for the stun on two targets or damage and stun on three plus targets